ministryofjustice/opg-lpa/docs/runbooks/disaster_recovery/switching_to_dr.md

 5. Perform an initialisation of the workspace  `aws-exec vault identity — terraform init`.
 6. In the `terraform.tfvars.json’ under the “accounts" -> “<account_name>", change “dr_enabled” value to true and save.
 7. Run a plan on region: `aws-vault exec identity — terraform plan`.
-8. Check contents of the plan. things to look out for include:
+8. Check contents of the plan.
+Things to look out for include:
      - no destruction of resources in eu-west-1
-     - approx 83 created resources
+     - approx 80+ created resources in eu-west-2.
 9. Run an apply: `aws-vault exec identity — terraform apply` and enter `yes`.
 10. In the #opg-lpa-live-db-alerts slack channel A db events subscription alert in  with `custom event transform` in the title will appear.
 11. Click through the title before the teraform apply times out within 1 minute